 Access Modifiers of Class Members and Inheritance

-Let’s review: in the "Defining Classes" chapter, we examined the basic access modifiers.
-Regarding members of a class (methods, properties and member variables) we examined the modifiers public, private and internal.
-Actually, there are two other modifiers: protected and protected internal.
+In the "Defining Classes" chapter, we examined the basic access modifiers.
+Regarding members of a class (methods, properties and member variables), we examined the access modifiers public, private and internal.
+Actually, there are two other access modifiers: protected and protected internal.
 This is what they mean:

 protected defines class members which are not visible to users of the class (those who initialize and use it), but are visible to all inheriting classes (descendants).